Sulaiman Sesay-Fullah

-Sulaiman Sesay-Fullah (born 16 September 1991) is a Sierra Leonean footballer who plays as a forward.
+Sulaiman Sesay-Fullah (born 16 September 1991) is a Sierra Leonean former professional footballer who plays as a forward.

 Club career

 Born in Freetown, the capital of Sierra Leone, Sesay-Fullah played for Italian club Accademia Internazionale in 2006–07 season.
 The club was part of Inter Milan academy as an affiliated club.
 The two Allievi team of the club finished as the losing quarter-finalists of Lombardy regional Allievi League, and eliminated in round of 16 of Allievi Fascia B respectively.
 After the tournament, he was selected to Lombardy region Allievi representative team for 2007 Coppa Nazionale Primavera, a youth tournament for the representative teams of Italian regions.
 Lombardy did not qualify from the group stage.

 Sesay-Fullah joined Internazionale's Allievi Nazionali team in 2007–08 season, from the affiliated club, which he won the league champion.
 He scored 17 goals in the group stage that season, along with Luca Tremolada as the topscorer of that stage.
 In the next season he was promoted to Inter's senior youth team Primavera, but failed to play regularly nor scoring.
 He also played once for the first team in club friendlies.
 In 2009–10 season he left for Eupen along with Nicolas Desenclos.
 In January 2010 he was signed by fellow Serie A club Parma.
 He failed to play for both reserve and the first team due to non-EU policy.

 On 26 August 2011, Sesay-Fullah joined Belgian second division club FC Brussels on loan from Parma.